IMED5421 Preparation for Internship

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- This is an eight-week capstone unit starting in Year 4, Semester 2 in rotation for 240 students at a time and flows through to the end of the year.
-It consists of two blocks (Transition to Internship, which includes clinical shadowing placements in internal medicine, general surgery and emergency medicine; and, Extension, which is a student choice or remediation attachment).
-Students are expected to apply the knowledge, skills and professional attitudes gained in previous Phase 1, 2, 3 and 4 learning within their clinical rotations.
+- This is a capstone unit starting in Year 4, Semester 2 in rotation for 240 students at a time and flows through to the end of the year.
+It consists of different blocks within the varied experiences in the unit (Transition to Internship, which includes clinical shadowing placements, and Extension, which is a student choice attachment).
+Students are expected to apply the knowledge, skills and professional attitudes gained in previous Year 1, 2, 3 and 4 learning within their clinical rotations.

 - Students are able to (1) display individual, interpersonal and work-based professionalism in all aspects of professional life; display critical and insightful self-awareness of their own personal values, well-being, personal difficulties and professional performance and implement effective management strategies when necessary; and comply with and apply ethical, legal and regulatory frameworks in medical practice; (2) display appropriate medical leadership, management and effective team skills and behaviours; participate effectively in collaborative health care; discuss health organisations, healthcare systems and career pathways; and display the ability to assist patients/carers/families navigate their healthcare journey; (3) demonstrate advocacy for individual patients, groups, communities or populations; display culturally secure communication and comprehensive health care for Aboriginal people and communities taking into account the historical, geographical and socio-cultural context; provide sensitive and individualised health care to patients/carers/families/communities recognising diverse backgrounds and situations; and evaluate and apply health maintenance, promotion and prevention strategies; (4) inform medical practice with critical evaluation and application of biomedical, behavioural, epidemiological, clinical and translational sciences; perform an accurate, relevant, timely and prioritised patient assessment; apply justifiable diagnostic reasoning strategies to formulate a relevant and prioritised differential diagnosis and diagnostic strategy for core presentations and medical conditions; and apply logical clinical judgement and decision making in individual clinical situations; demonstrate the formulation, negotiation and implementation of a prioritised management plan in partnership with the patient/carer/families and other health professionals displaying logical clinical judgement and decision making; assess and respect the patient's values, preferences, context, perspectives and impacts of their health and health problems, and involve and inform the patient/carers/families during the decision-making and management process; display caring, compassionate and empathic behaviours with patients/carers/families and communicate professionally, respectfully, courteously and effectively with patients, carers, families and other health professionals; and apply a quality framework to medical practice and display a commitment to high quality clinical standards; (5) display capacity for critical self-reflection, lifelong learning and continuous professional development; establish effective mutually beneficial mentoring and support relationships; demonstrate effective teaching, education and counselling of patients/carers/families; implement teaching sessions guided by the principles of effective teaching and learning; display effective self-assessment skills, seek and effectively respond to constructive feedback, provide constructive feedback to others, and evaluate different assessment methods and strategies; and (6) evaluate and apply scientific, research and biostatistical methods and information and demonstrate a commitment to generation and dissemination of knowledge; apply evidence-based practice to individual patient, community or society health care; and use clinical information and support systems and resources in a relevant, effective and professional manner.

-- Typically this unit is assessed in the following ways: (1) Transition to Internship in-training assessment; (2) Extension in-training assessment; (3) transition to Internship professional behaviour and attendance assessment; and (4) Extension professional behaviour and attendance assessment.
+- Indicative assessments in this unit are as follows: (1) Transition to Internship in-training assessment; (2) Extension in-training assessment; (3) transition to Internship professional behaviour and participation assessment; and (4) extension professional behaviour and participation assessment.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the Transition to Internship in-training assessment, transition to Internship professional behaviour and attendance assessment, and Extension professional behaviour and attendance assessment components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the Transition to Internship in-training assessment, transition to Internship professional behaviour and participation assessment, and extension professional behaviour and participation assessment components.

 - Unit Coordinator(s)